ajschumacher/gadsdc/CONTRIBUTING.md

 Concrete fixes/improvements/additions:

  * Fork the repo on github, create a topic branch, and when ready submit a nice pull request through the github interface.
+     * Even if you're a committer, still introduce changes to `master` via github pull requests.
+You can merge in your own pull request - the purpose is to keep things clear and to notify other committers of your work.
+The only thing you can skip a PR on would be _very_ minor typo fixes.
  * There's no hard and fast style guide, but please consider the following:
      * Try to be consistent with existing files.
 For example, all the class READMEs include certain sections formatted in particular ways.
      * In markdown files, write markdown.
 Remember that markdown doesn't care much about your single newlines, so what looks like a list in a text editor may not look like a list when viewed on github.
 Don't leave URLs bare, write markdown links.
 Declare the language of code blocks.
 And so on.